bootcampchem2025/bootcampchem2025.github.io/_posts/2025-07-22-Introduction.md

 We gratefully acknowledge the generous support of the ND SAI and C-CAS.
 Their commitment to fostering interdisciplinary collaboration and advancing data-driven chemistry has been instrumental in making this bootcamp possible, enabling us to bring together students, researchers, and industry partners for a productive week of learning and discovery.

 ---

+**Please register in advance so we can reserve seating and meals.**

+- Complete the form here: <https://docs.google.com/forms/d/e/1FAIpQLSfAHFcDEPDEjY1IpZPpwB4V8pfsrCFDQcttrCqNGev_3imLEw/viewform?usp=preview>
+- Registration deadline: **1 September 2025** (or until all places are filled)

+We look forward to welcoming you to Notre Dame for a week of data-driven chemistry!

+---